 * In 2017: Dick Starr on January 18, Harry MacPherson on February 19, Ned Garver on February 26, Vic Barnhart on April 13, Sam Mele on May 1, Bob Kuzava on May 15, his close friend Ed Mierkowicz on May 19, Al Richter on October 29, and Bobby Doerr on November 13.

-That means, as of the week after Veterans Day 2017, we are down to 37 men who are living veterans of both World War II and Major League Baseball: Cloyd Boyer, Bobby Brown, Fred Caliguiri, Dick Cole, Jack Crimian, Billy DeMars, Carl Erskine, Johnny Groth, Chuck Harmon, Don Hasenmayer, Chris Haughey, Val Heim, Johnny Hetki, Lefty Howard, Randy Jackson, Howie Judson, Dick Manville, Ed Mickelson, Larry Miggins, Bob Miller, Fenton Mole, Bobby Morgan, Irv Noren, Len Okrie, Marv Rackley, Eddie Robinson, Ed Samcoff, Frank Saucier, Carl Scheib, Red Schoendienst, Bobby Shantz, Charlie Silvera, Chuck Stevens, Paul Stuffel, Wayne Terwilliger, Wally Westlake and George Yankowski.
+That means, as of the D-Day anniversary in 2018, we are down to 31 men who are living veterans of both World War II and Major League Baseball: Cloyd Boyer, Bobby Brown, Fred Caliguiri, Dick Cole, Jack Crimian, Billy DeMars, Carl Erskine, Johnny Groth, Chuck Harmon, Don Hasenmayer, Chris Haughey, Val Heim, Johnny Hetki, Lefty Howard, Randy Jackson, Howie Judson, Dick Manville, Ed Mickelson, Larry Miggins, Bob Miller, Fenton Mole, Bobby Morgan, Irv Noren, Eddie Robinson, Frank Saucier, Bobby Shantz, Charlie Silvera, Paul Stuffel, Wayne Terwilliger, Wally Westlake and George Yankowski.

 With Doerr's death, there are no more living men who played in MLB in the 1930s.
-Fred Caliguiri (debuted on September 3, 1941) and Chuck Stevens (September 16, 1941) are the only ones left to have debuted before Pearl Harbor was bombed, bringing America into The War.
+Fred Caliguiri, who debuted on September 3, 1941, is the only one left to have debuted before Pearl Harbor was bombed, bringing America into The War.